vvaidy/Qo-DL/README.md

 # Update Log
 ## 26th Jan 19 - Release 1 ##
 ## 27th Jan 19 - Release 2 ##
-- Mp3 support
+- Mp3 support.
 - Max downloadable tracks per album 50 -> 100.
-- More efficient code for checking if file exists & deleting.
+- More efficient code for checking if files exists & deleting them if they do.
 - Integrated Get UAT into main exe.
 - implemented invalid URL input handling.
 - Crash fixed when attempting to download albums with video goodies.